warmstarter/rhostmush-handbook/source/index.rst

 which, as you know, is the best part of setting up a mush.
 (yea, right)

-*  A high-performance duel-quota system.
+*  A high-performance dual-quota system.
 *  A complete rewrite of key areas and referbishments of all the other areas.
 *  An on-line recover tool for accidental db destruction.
 *  Multi-wizard architecture for better control of staff.